WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-05/memoization-in-react/index.md

 Now if `param1` and `param2` do not change the `params` variable will be set to the cached version of `params` which means the reference for `params` will only change if `param1`, or `param2` change.
 This referential equality is really useful when comparing objects in dependency arrays, but if you need to use a function in a dependency array you can use the `useCallback` hook.

 ## `useCallback`

+*If you prefer to learn visually, check out the video version of this hook.*
+`youtube: _AyFP5s69N4`

 `useCallback` works nearly identically to `useMemo` since it will cache a result based on an array of dependencies, but `useCallback` is used specifically for caching functions instead of caching values.
 ```js